Mick McCarthy the former Republic of Ireland footballer was once reprimanded by a referee after scything down an opponent long after the ball had gone

-I cannot remember ever taking a single picture with a camera until I was in rehab at someone’s graduation event.
-(I was fortunate to spend 6 months in residential rehab for drugs and alcohol recovery) Someone handed me a point and shoot camera and told me to take a pic of the leaving group.
-(How hard could being a photographer be ?)
+I cannot remember ever taking a single picture with a camera until I was in a rehab at someone’s graduation event (I was fortunate enough to be accepted into a residential rehab for drugs and alcohol recovery for 6 months) when someone handed me a point and shoot camera and told me to take a pic of the leaving group.
+(How hard could it be ?)

-It was not a work of art.…….by the time the lens stopped zooming in and out and the camera actually took the picture I think the sun had gone behind the clouds, 2 people had looked away and the dog had run off.
-I wasn’t that impressed & like any self-respecting technophobe, I immediately blamed the camera.
-A natural photographer I was not….at least not with that camera.
+It was not a work of art. …….by the time the lens stopped zooming in and out and the camera actually took the picture I think the sun had gone behind the clouds, 2 people had looked away and the dog had run off.
+I wasn’t that impressed & like any self respecting technophobe I immediately blamed the camera.

-The problem, as far as I could surmise with my vast experience in this artistic field, seemed to be the delay in taking the picture after pressing the button.
+The problem, as far as I could surmise with my vast experience in this artistic field, seemed to be the delay in taking the picture after I had pressed the button.
 Armed with the facts as to what the problem was, I sought out those with just a bit more knowledge in this area as to how I could find a machine with no time delay & thus find the solution.
-A friend politely informed me to go and purchase a DSLR (whatever the hell that was) This was mid-2009 & I was sober & substance-free for 5 months.
+I was politely informed to go and purchase a DSLR (whatever the hell that was) This was mid-2009 & I was sober & substance free for 5 months.

-This was my second attempt at sobriety.
+This was my second attempt at sobriety and this time I was prepared to accept all and any help that was offered.
 My first attempt 18 months earlier had not been a huge success but it had led me into the offices of a gentleman called Chris Finch at Southwark Works.
 His job was getting people who were not working for whatever reason back into employment.
-I used to go see him from time to time and we would chat and I would go through endless psychometric & aptitude tests, some of which I would answer honestly …….& others out of humour and wishful thinking!
-CF was a bit of a photographer himself as it turned out.
+I used to go see hime from time to time and we would chat and I would go through endless psychometric & aptitude tests, some of which I would answer honestly …….& others out of humour and wishful thinking!

-During the chats with Chris Finch for some unknown reason, he guided me towards the creative path whilst I, in my infinite wisdom, felt that I should probably head in the care/support/counseling direction.
-He would listen patiently to me as I muttered on about how I felt I might be good at this old listening lark & would then say to me in a kind and gentle fashion that I shouldn’t rule out something creative!
-It would appear that CF could see certain things in me that I could not see in myself ……..or maybe my creative answering (& by creative I mean not strictly honest) of aptitude tests was leading me there?
+During the chats with Chris Finch for some unknown reason he seemed to be guiding me towards the creative path whilst I, in my infinite wisdom, felt that I should probably head in the care/support/counselling direction.
+He would listen patiently to me as I muttered on about how I felt I might be good at this old listening lark & would then say to me in a kind and gentle fashion that I shouldn’t rule out something creative !
+It would appear that CF could see certain things in me that I could not see in myself ……..or maybe my creative answering (& by creative I mean not strictly honest) of aptitude tests was leading me there ?

 In the centre of the Shunt Subterranean Universe was rather a large bar ……..the kind of bar that serves alcoholic beverages.
-It wasn’t the place I started drinking again nor as far as I can work out the reason why either.
-I think in some small recess of my mind I wanted to believe I could drink socially.
-If I could sort out the usual external suspects (flat, job, girlfriend, social life, etc) then all would be well.
+It wasn’t the place I started drinking again nor as far as I can work out the reason why either but I think in some small recess of my mind I wanted to believe I could drink sociably and if I could sort out the usual suspects (flat, job, girlfriend, social life etc) then all would be well.